+54 MUSEUM MANIA

-5 4 MUSEUM MANIA From the Picassan to the Paleolithic, get your fill of art and history without venturing more than a few hundred yards from the Law Quad.
+From the Picassan to the Paleolithic, get your fill of art and history without venturing more than a few hundred yards from the Law Quad.
 The University of Michigan Museum of Art, directly across the street, houses Monet, Whistler, Gris, Oldenburg, and Haring.
 The Kelsey Museum of Archaeology, a half block away, boasts Roman and Greek sculptures and pottery, as well as a beautifully ornate Egyptian mummy coffin.
 Or for mastodons and a planetarium, stroll a few blocks to the recently relocated and revamped Museum of Natural History.
 Best museum not currently open to the public?
 It's got to be Ann Arbor's Museum of Failed Products, containing thousands of consumer products that never took off, housed together as a research facility and cautionary tale for marketing industry insiders.
+It includes gems like Clairol's A Touch of Yoghurt shampoo and Pepsi's AM Breakfast Cola.

+55 CLERKSHIPS

-It includes gems like Clairol's Touch of Yogurt shampoo and Pepsi's A.M.
-Breakfast Cola.
-55 CLERKSHIPS Want to clerk for a state court, a federal district court or court of appeals, or even the US Supreme Court (#44)?
+Want to clerk for a state court, a federal district court or court of appeals, or even the US Supreme Court (#44)?
 Or how about a prominent international court, including the International Court of Justice?
-Michigan Law has produced more than 100 clerks a year for more than a decade, and the Class of 2023 ranked fifth in the number of federal clerkships secured, according to the American Bar Association.
-They had a knowledgeable and enthusiastic team in their corner: In addition to the Office of Career Planning's full-time clerkship adviser, our faculty clerkship advisers are committed to helping you land the clerkship of your dreams.
-Beyond those with formal advising roles, our numerous other faculty who have clerked as well as our extensive network of alumni are eager to share their experiences and help you through the application process.
+Michigan Law has produced more than 100 clerks a year for more than a decade, and we perennially are among the top law schools for sending graduates to clerkships.

+56 DOMINICK'S AND ASHLEY'S

+812

+Ques

+On the one hand, buckets of sangria.
+On the other, dozens of handcrafted beers on tap.
+Either way, we'd say that...er...jussa minnit....;jdf-ug jpo[ ksdj...zzzzz.

+57 wake up!